the-turing-way/the-turing-way/book/website/reproducible-research/renv/renv-virtualmachine.md

 For Vagrant to recognise a Vagrantfile file, it must be called `Vagrantfile`.
 ```

-Defining the virtual machines in plain text has a number of advantages over distributing disk images.
+Defining the virtual machines in plain text has a number of advantages over distributing full virtual machine images.

 - The files can be checked into version control
 - Small size makes them easy and fast to share